Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse3_dipoles.md

     sel = find(pos(:, 3)==6);
     pos = pos(sel,:);

-Now, what we can do is repeat the steps in the previous section for each of these points, i.e. we will model for each of the positions a dipole that optimally explains the observed topography and compute a measure of goodness-of-fit.
+Now, what we can do is repeat the steps in the previous section for each of these points, i.e., we will model for each of the positions a dipole that optimally explains the observed topography and compute a measure of goodness-of-fit.
 We store these goodness-of-fit measures in a vector, so that we later can determine which position gave the best fit.
 Doing the same time multiple times can be easily solved with a for-loop.

 > If you don’t know already about the concept of a for-loop, read a bit about this in the MATLAB-documentation (type ‘help for’ or ‘doc for’ for this purpose).